-Source: Authors’ own analysis of the European Social Survey
+Source: Authors’ own analysis of the European Social Survey.

-Despite the reduction from 2009 to 2016, as shown in Figure 3.5, Ireland (58%) had the third highest proportion of respondents agreeing that “social benefits make people lazy”, behind Portugal (63%) and Poland (60%).
+Despite the reduction from 2009 to 2016, as shown in Figure 3.5, Ireland (58%) had the third highest proportion of respondents agreeing that ‘social benefits make people lazy’, behind Portugal (63%) and Poland (60%).
 This proportion is significantly lower in countries such as Iceland (24%), Sweden (35%), and Germany (43%).
-Finally, as expected, those who strongly agree that “social benefits make people lazy” are also less likely to support income redistribution (68%), whereas those who strongly disagree are more supportive of redistribution (84%).
+Finally, as expected, those who strongly agree that ‘social benefits make people lazy’ are also less likely to support income redistribution (68%), whereas those who strongly disagree are more supportive of redistribution (84%).